iku000888/k8s-clojure-cljs-postgres-app/README.md

 ### Integration test

+Integration tests can overlap overlap in terms of scope with e2e/unit tests, but for this project I define it as tests serving the following objectives.

 - objective:
   - Assure the system on its own is not broken
+    - API: test all the helper functions/db access functions/http handlers work together
+    - UI: test all components and helper functions work together.
     - For UI, this could be a good place to run cross browser checks
+    - OK to test error states esp. if it is significant to consumer.
   - Test a system in its entirety without other other systems involved.
     - In this project I reify this as:
       - UI integration test -> make sure UI code functions minus API calls.